 Conditions for the granting

 You have to apply for the “Blue Card EU” in person at the competent Austrian representative authority in your country of residence.
-In case that you are allowed to enter Austria without a visa or that you entered Austria with a residence title of another Schengen country you may also submit your application at the competent residence authority in Austria.
+In case you are allowed to enter Austria without a visa or you entered Austria with a valid residence title of another Schengen country you may also submit your application at the competent residence authority in Austria.
 The application can also be submitted by the researcher’s employer in Austria.
 The Public Employment Service (AMS) will submit a written confirmation to the competent residence authority stating that the researcher fulfils the eligibility criteria of a key worker.
-If all necessary documents have been submitted, the residence authority will decide about the application within 8 weeks.
+If all necessary documents have been submitted, the residence authority will decide about the application within eight weeks.

 Researchers will receive a “Blue Card EU” with a validity period of up to two years.
 If your employment contract is for a shorter period, your “Blue Card EU” will be issued for the duration of your employment contract plus an additional period of three months.